 If your professor distributes a practice question and says that they will review your answer and give you feedback DO IT!
 ON TIME!

-This is your opportunity to get your professor’s input about your issue spotting, essay organization and writing style with time to make any adjustments before your essays are graded.
+This is your opportunity to get your professor’s input about your issue spotting, essay organization and writing style with time to make any adjustments before your essays are graded. - Study Groups

 Study groups can be a valuable learning tool, talking through material with classmates can increase your understanding and retention.
 When forming a study group find students who are well-prepared for class with high academic goals.
 There are a few Don’ts with study groups; don’t let your study group meetings become social hour, don’t use study groups as a way of sharing the workload you are responsible for all of the information.
-Lastly, if you are not benefiting from the study group, stop attending.
+Lastly, if you are not benefiting from the study group, stop attending. - Attend Review Sessions

 Some professors or Academic Suport will hold review sessions during the semester and prior to exams.
 This is a great way to review the material and get answers you are confused about an issue.
-You may also get tips on how to write your exam answers during review sessions.
+You may also get tips on how to write your exam answers during review sessions. - Make Friends

 Getting to know your professors and classmates will make law school more enjoyable.
 And after law school you will get a job after law school because you have a stellar GPA or you have a connection.
-By making friends and forming connections with classmates and professors, you never know who will end up the key getting an employment opportunity.
+By making friends and forming connections with classmates and professors, you never know who will end up the key getting an employment opportunity. - Study Schedule

 A law school study schedule is key to success, because if you don’t have a study schedule and stick to it, you won’t accomplish your academic goals.
 You can know all the “theory” about how to do well in law school but without implementing the plan, it is useless.

-Set aside block of time2-4 hours that you are going to study, let everyone know this is study time and you can’t be interrupted.
+Set aside block of time2-4 hours that you are going to study, let everyone know this is study time and you can’t be interrupted. - Minimize Your Stress

 Yah Right!
 Law school is stressful, if it’s not for you, then you are doing it wrong!
 In theory there are things you can do to reduce stress.
 Humor is a great stress reliever, legal humor, making fun of professors or student you don’t like can help.
 Make time for exercise if you can.
 Eat well and don’t skip meals because you “are so busy”, eat fruit, vegetables on a regular basis, diet Coke and Ding-Dongs are not food.
 SLEEP… at least seven hours per night, if not then use that time to study.
 If you think your stress level is to high, talk about it with your friends at your next study group (see tip 6 Don’ts) a family member, a close friend or one of the law school Deans.